 Choosing between flat-rate and variable pricing depends entirely on what you’re shipping.
 Flat-rate shipping simplifies your pricing by offering a single rate for any package up to a certain weight, as long as it fits in the carrier’s specific box.
 This can be a great deal for sending small, dense, and heavy items over long distances.
 In contrast, variable (or standard) pricing is calculated based on a package’s weight, dimensions, and destination zone.
 This method is typically more cost-effective for lighter packages or items traveling shorter distances.
 Analyze your most common shipment profiles to determine which pricing model offers the most consistent savings for your business.

-Lower Costs with Strategic Fulfillment
+Lower Your Costs with Strategic Fulfillment

 How you fulfill orders is a massive piece of the cost puzzle.
 It’s not just about what happens inside your warehouse; it’s about where those warehouses are and how you move packages from them to your customers’ doorsteps.
 A smart fulfillment strategy looks at the entire network, from inventory placement to the final mile of delivery.
 By thinking strategically about your fulfillment operations, you can dramatically cut down on shipping expenses, speed up delivery times, and create a better experience for your customers.
 This involves placing your products closer to your buyers, being clever about how you move shipments across the country, and using the right mix of carriers to get the job done.